Social-Emotional Learning: FAQ's

 Are these lessons taking the place of other core content?

-No. Teachers have been holding space in our daily schedules for social-emotional learning for decades: this is nothing new.
+Teachers have been holding space in daily schedules for social-emotional learning for decades.
 The use of the RULER curriculum will not take the place of any core content, rather it provides a consistent teaching and learning opportunity with common language and lesson objectives for all of Hudsonville’s K-5 students.
 A common curriculum allows classrooms to proactively teach and address social-emotional skills.

 How much time each day/week do the RULER lessons require?

-We are piloting the RULER Curriculum in grades PK-5.
+No. We are only piloting the RULER Curriculum in grades K-5.

 How was the RULER Curriculum selected as the resource to pilot for social-emotional learning in Hudsonville?